UAB vs. Rice NCAA Football Odds, Plays and Insights | October 23, 2021

 Rice Stats and Trends

-- This season, the Owls are winless against the spread when entering a game as an underdog of 23 points or more.
+- The Owls have yet to cover the spread this year when underdogs by 23 points or more.

-- Rice has eclipsed the over/under in 66.7% of its opportunities this year (four times over six games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.